learning-zone/angular-basics/README.md

 #### Q. What is ng-container and why is it useful?
 `<ng-container>` is a logical container that can be used to group nodes but is not rendered in the DOM tree as a node. `<ng-container>` is rendered as an HTML comment.

-`ng-container` is useful when you want to conditionaly append a group of elements (ie using *ngIf="foo") in your application but don't want to wrap them with another element.
 ```html
 <!-- Can't do this -->
 <div *ngIf="todos" *ngFor="let todo of todos">